-when preparing to film "a night in casablanca" the marx brothers recieved a threatening letter from the folks at warner brothers - who released the classic bogart film "casablanca" - which stated that unless the marx brothers changed the film's title, warner brothers would sue. of course in true groucho fashion he responded thusly:
+when preparing to film "a night in casablanca" the marx brothers recieved a threatening letter from the folks at warner brothers - who released the classic bogart film "casablanca" - which stated that unless the marx brothers changed the film's title, warner brothers would sue. of course in true groucho fashion he

 Apparently there is more than one way of conquering a city and holding it as your own.
 For example, up to the time that we contemplated making this picture, I had no idea that the city of Casablanca belonged exclusively to Warner Brothers.
 However, it was only a few days after our announcement appeared that we received your long, ominous legal document warning us not to use the name Casablanca.